Milena Rašić

-Milena Rašić (Милена Рашић; born 25 October 1990) is a retired Serbian professional volleyball player.
-She played for Serbia women's national volleyball team.
+Milena Rašić (Милена Рашић; born 25 October 1990) is a Serbian former professional volleyball player.
+She played for the Serbia women's national volleyball team.
 She won a silver medal at the 2016 Summer Olympics and also competed at the 2012 Summer Olympics.
 She won a bronze medal at the 2020 Summer Olympics.
 She is 1.93 m tall.

 Career

 Having been part of the Serbian team that finished in last place at the London Olympics, Rašić was part of the Serbian team that won the silver medal at the 2016 Summer Olympics.

 Rašić won the 2016–17 CEV Champions League gold medal with VakıfBank Istanbul when her team defeated the Italian Imoco Volley Conegliano 3-0 and she was also awarded Best Middle Blocker.
 She won the bronze medal of the 2017 FIVB World Grand Prix and the Best Middle Blocker individual award.